 Some Common Employer/Employee Conflicts Include:

-With all the complexities of buisness law and finances, be sure to follow the following steps to protect your business from legal action and financial loss.
+With all the complexities of business law and finances, be sure to follow the following steps to protect your business from legal action and financial loss.

 Both of these factors are the two important elements of any contractor’s liability insurance policy.
 Basically, those two elements cover both payment of damages on the insured’s behalf and all legal charges arising from the lawsuit and subsequent defense against it.